vitorsalgado/react-web-starter/README.md

 ## Overview

-This is a template to serve as a template for new React projects with TypeScript.
+This is a starter project for **React** with **TypeScript**.
-This project is also intended to serve as a learning experience for React and its ecosystem and to explore modern frontend tools and practices.
+This project is also intended to serve as a **learning** experience for React and its ecosystem and to explore modern frontend tools and practices.
-Some features contained in this project are:
+Some features contained in this project:

 - React
 - Redux